-The geographical distribution of Financial Advisory net revenue is set forth below in percentage terms and is based on the Lazard offices that generate Financial Advisory net revenue, which are located in the U.S., Europe (primarily in the U.K., France, Italy, Spain and Germany) and the rest of the world (primarily in Australia) and therefore may not be reflective of the geography in which the clients are located.
+The geographical distribution of Financial Advisory net revenue is set forth below in percentage terms and is based on the Lazard offices that generate Financial Advisory net revenue, which are located in the Americas (primarily in the U.S. and Latin America), EMEA (primarily in the U.K., France, Germany, Italy and Spain) and the Asia Pacific region (primarily in Australia) and therefore may not be reflective of the geography in which the clients are located.

-Yea Year Ended December 31,
+Ye Year Ended December 31,

-2016 2015 2014
+2017 2016 2015

-North America 59% 54% 54%
+Americas 60% 60% 54%

-Europe 37 38 39
+EMEA 36 37 38

-Rest of World 4 8 7
+Asia Pacific 4 3 8

 Total 100% 100% 100%